schwilklab/shrubflam/README_2022.md

     missing flammability data and another one is biased.

--   Air temperature : We have 37 missing data for the air temperature of the trials.
+-   Air temperature : We have 37 missing data for the air temperature of the trials from Kestrel 3000 pocket weather meter.
 The air temperature of the first trial date is from the hourly average temperature from https://weatherspark.com/h/d/4735/2022/5/20/Historical-Weather-on-Friday-May-20-2022-in-Lubbock-Texas-United-States\#Figures-Temperature.

--   Humidity : We have only few humidity data for few trials.
+-   Humidity : We have only few humidity data for few trials from Kestrel 3000 pocket weather meter.
 Almost entirely missing for all the trials.

+However, we have temperature and humidity for 89 trials from hobo data loggers.